zahraelfrouah/MOVE_DABA/README.md

 Taking Offers: Partners can take client's offers and browse a list of the ones they took.
 Dashboard: Project owners have access to a dashboard for managing work, tracking offers and requests, as well as managing users and permissions.

-## Installation

-To install and set up this project on your local machine, please follow the instructions below.

 ## Prerequisites
 Front: